-A Guided Tour Of The Architect{tm} 900 Series
+A Guided Tour Of The Architecttm 1160 Series

-- 9 PFM Highpass Filter This bass blocking filter sets the low frequency cut-off point of the Architect.
-The PFM filter is 18dB per octave and the frequency is fixed at 40Hz.
-When this button is Out (defeated) the channel passes full range to the zone. - Bus Select Switches These two buttons next to each zones local input jacks selects the input source for that amplifier zone.
-If both buttons are Out, the zone receives signal from the Local Input.
-If the Top #1 Bus button is pressed, the zone source is Bus Input #1.
-When Both Bus #1 and Bus #2 buttons are depressed, the zone source is Input Bus #2.
-Whenever a Bus Input is selected, the zone input can be remotely triggered to the local input using the 12 volt Local Trigger input (see #6 on previous page). - (i) Local Inputs These unbalanced RCA inputs connect to your preamplifier's outputs.
-Any standard line level audio signal can be connected to these inputs. - AC Power Fuses - The Architect is designed with several layers of protection circuitry.
-These main AC power fuses are here just in case something really awful goes wrong.
-There are no internal fuses in this amp.

-- Ord The ArchitectTM draws a maximum of 1600 watts at full power.
+- 9 Bus Select Switches The switches below each zone's local input jacks select the input source for that amplifier zone.
+If the switch is in the "Local" position, the zone receives audio signals from the local input.
+If the switch is in "Bus 1" or "Bus 2", audio signals come from the appropriate "Bus" inputs.
+Whenever a Bus Input is selected, the zone input can be remotely triggered to the local input using the 12 volt Local Trigger input (see #6 on previous page). - Local Inputs These unbalanced RCA inputs connect to your preamplifier's outputs.
+Any standard line level audio signal can be connected to these inputs. - (b) AC Power Fuse The Architect is designed with several layers of protection circuitry.
+The main AC power fuse is here just in case something really awful goes wrong.
+There are no internal fuses in this amp. - Power Cord The ArchitectTM draws a maximum of 1600 watts at full power.
 Make certain that it is plugged directly into the wall outlet or a power strip with sufficient power rating.
-Since the Architect has remote power switching, you should plug the unit into an AC outlet that is always active. - Master Power Switch This switch shuts off the main AC power.
-Normally the only time you need to turn the master power switch off is if the system is going to be shut down for an extended period of time. - Remote Power Control This three pin connector allows you to remotely turn on the Architect.
+Since the Architect has remote power switching, you should plug the unit into an AC outlet that is always active.

+Master Power Switch - This switch shuts off the main AC power.
+Normally the only time you need to turn the master power switch off is if the system is going to be shut down for an extended period of time.

+- Remote Power Control This three pin connector allows you to remotely turn on the Architect.
 You can either use a contact closure between the Trigger In and the +12V output or an external 12 volt trigger between the Control In and Ground terminals.
-The +12 volt output is not designed to power other pieces of equipment. - of isolation between the audio signal ground and your AC earth ground.
+The +12 volt output is not designed to power other pieces of equipment. - Ground Lift Switch This switch selects the level of isolation between the audio signal ground and your AC earth ground.
 In normal operation this switch should be in the Ground position, but if you run into trouble with an AC ground hum, try the other two settings for the best operation.
-For your safety, the chassis is always connected to the earth ground regardless of the switch setting.
+For your safety, the chassis is always connected to the earth ground regardless of the switch setting. - Remote Power control (1/8" jacks) These mono 1/8" jacks are wired parallel to each other and work in conjunction with the 3-pin remote power connector.
+Either 1/8" input can receive a 12-volt trigger which will turn-on your Architect amplifier.
+This will then allow the unused jack to output 12 volts that can be used to turn-on a second amplifier.
+If your using the 3-pin connector to trigger the Architect, both of the 1/8" jacks can provide output trigger